alibaba/async_simple/docs/docs.en/QuantitativeAnalysisReportOfCoroutinePerformance.md

 - async_smple has no Generator.
 The Generator is written from scratch.

-- The switch perceived by the user is also related to the scheduler and so on.
+- The switch perceived by the user is also related to the executor and so on.

 ### IO Intensive Tasks